yinyancapital/first-principles/money/ReadMe.md

 ## a simple example

 you earn **$10**:
-- save $5
+- save $3
+- spend $2 on learning
-- spend $5 on tools
+- spend $5 on a tool

-now money becomes capital.
+now money becomes capacity, not just spending.

 ---